joaquinsolla/r6marketplace/README.md

 Next, add an 'ids.json' file to '/assets', and place any items and their item IDs in the contents.
 There is a starting example with the most relevant items.

-Also create empty 'assets/index.html' and 'assets/log.txt' files.
+Also create an empty 'assets/log.txt' file.

-Create folder 'assets/plots' if it doesn't exist.
+It is needed to create a 'website' folder, and 'website/plots' also.
+Inside 'website' you have to create an empty file called 'index.html'.

 Then, create the folder '/assets/credentials', then you will create 3 files inside:
 - 'bot_credentials.txt'